-Kittens should be vaccinated as early as six weeks.
-The vaccinations are administered in a series of three to four weeks, until your kitty reaches 16 weeks.
+Kittens should be vaccinated starting at 6 weeks.
+The vaccinations are administered in a series every three to four weeks, until your kitty reaches 16 weeks.
 The kitten should also get their booster shots a year later.

-Adult cats that have already been vaccinated will need booster shots after 1-3 years, depending on the duration of the vaccine, location, and lifestyle.
+Adult cats who have already been vaccinated will need booster shots after 1-3 years, depending on the duration of the vaccine, location, and lifestyle.